vincenzodivita/vincenzodivita/README.md

 <h1 align="center">Hi 👋, I'm Vincenzo Di Vita</h1>
-<h3 align="center">I am a passionate developer specializing in Services and Microservices Development.
+<h3>I am a passionate developer specializing in Services and Microservices Development.
 Currently, I work as a Back-end Developer at Future +, where I have extensive expertise in both Front-End and Back-End development.
 My skills span across Vue, React, NestJS, dotNet, and Laravel frameworks.
 I have a particular interest in Back-end projects, and I find great excitement in working on projects that involve API development.</h3>

-<h2>🎓 I have successfully completed the Boolean course, where I honed my skills in Full Stack Development.
+<h4>🎓 I have successfully completed the Boolean course, where I honed my skills in Full Stack Development.
 This comprehensive training has provided me with a robust foundation and hands-on experience in HTML, CSS, JavaScript, PHP, and MySQL.
 Additionally, I undertook an academy with NS12, where I delved deeper into backend development for services and microservices.
-During this program, I gained proficiency in technologies such as JavaScript, TypeScript, C#, Node.js, NestJS, .NET, MSSQL, PostgreSQL, and MongoDB.</h2>
+During this program, I gained proficiency in technologies such as JavaScript, TypeScript, C#, Node.js, NestJS, .NET, MSSQL, PostgreSQL, and MongoDB.</h4>

-<h2>🚀 Currently, I'm dedicating my efforts to crafting my personal music practice web app.
-In my free time, you'll often find me exploring different Sicilian cities, immersed in the joy of playing the drums with my band.</h2>
+<h4>🚀 Currently, I'm dedicating my efforts to crafting my personal music practice web app.
+In my free time, you'll often find me exploring different Sicilian cities, immersed in the joy of playing the drums with my band.</h4>

-<h2>💼 I invite you to explore my GitHub profile, where you'll discover a collection of my key projects, encompassing work from the Boolean Course, NS12 Academy, and personal endeavors.
-Each project represents a unique challenge and underscores my dedication to code quality and innovation.</h2>
+<h4>💼 I invite you to explore my GitHub profile, where you'll discover a collection of my key projects, encompassing work from the Boolean Course, NS12 Academy, and personal endeavors.
+Each project represents a unique challenge and underscores my dedication to code quality and innovation.</h4>

-🌐 To learn more about me, visit my <a href="https://divitavincenzo.com">website</a>  and follow me on <a href="[https://linkedin](https://www.linkedin.com/in/vincenzodivita/)">website</a>!
+🌐 To learn more about me, visit my <a href="https://divitavincenzo.com">website</a>  and follow me on <a href="https://www.linkedin.com/in/vincenzodivita/">linkedin</a>!

 <h3 align="left">Languages:</h3>
 <p align="left">